Actindo-AG/Documentation/BigCommerce/Integration/01_Particularities.md

 # BigCommerce particularities

 There are several particularities regarding the *BigCommerce* product data that must be taking into account when establishing and using the *BigCommerce* connection.
 These particularities are described in detail below.
-For detailed information on product data, refer to the *BigCommerce* documentation.
+For detailed information on product data in *BigCommerce*, refer to the *BigCommerce* documentation.

 ## Offer handling